binaryphile/init.bash/README.md

 Another note is that you'll notice I don't quote my variables.
 That's not by mistake.
 Rather then quote everything, I prefer to turn off bash's features that force you to quote in the first place.
 This is word-splitting on space, and globbing.
-I employ to functions, SplitSpace and Globbing, to toggle those features, but all they are doing is changing IFS to newline and running shopt, respectively.
+I employ two functions, SplitSpace and Globbing, to toggle those features, but all they are doing is changing IFS to newline and running shopt, respectively.
 However, after init is finished, space and globbing are turned back on for a normal shell experience.

 There are two places in your files where you need to be aware of the status of word-splitting and globbing.
 The first is in your functions